-Built in the 1970’s, and upgraded in 2014 with a $577 million project to expand the lane and facilities.
-It moves Interface 5 further west, adds a new northbound inspection facility and adds 1/3 more northbound lanes.
+The facility construction completed in the 1970s and upgraded in 2014 with a $577 million project to expand the lane and facilities.
+It moves Interface 5 further west, adds a new northbound inspection facility, and adds 1/3 more northbound lanes.

 As of January 2020, this 3-phases project is complete.
 The project successfully gives more capacity to the screeners, more technology to the department of ICE.
 It also allows for a safer and cleaner southbound flow of traffic into Mexico.
 On the north-bound side, it is not faster, but it allows for a more secure process and ensures the safety of the agents and officers involved in protecting the United States from foreign terrorists.